LiuLabUB/HMMRATAC/README.md

 $ java -jar HMMRATAC_V1.0_exe.jar -b ExampleFile.processed.bam -i ExampleFile.processed.bam.bai -g hg19.genome -w ExampleFile.processed_fromMACS2.bw

 To use Make_HMMR_Files.py, you must have samtools, UCSC's bedGraphToBigWig and either bedtools or macs2 installed.
 Please open the file and insert the correct path to each required tool.
 Alternatively, you can manually create the required input files (See section 1 of HMMRATAC_Guide.txt).
+Make_HMMR_Files.py uses python2 and the "commands" module, which is not available in python3.

 Be sure to run HMMRATAC using the executable file, found here: https://github.com/LiuLabUB/HMMRATAC/releases